with Avery Thatcher and Tony Lugo

 That was so perfect.

-Thank you so much Tony, I wish you all the best and I imagine that will connect very soon.
+I wish you all of the best and I imagine that we’ll connect very soon.

-Thank you so much for listening, I really hope you found this episode helpful, validating, and maybe you even got a few ideas to try yourself.
+I really hope you found this episode helpful, validating, and maybe you even got a few ideas to try yourself.

 If you did enjoy this episode, I just ask that you share it with someone that you think might also benefit from listening to this podcast.